Simply put, it's going to be the most powerful naturally aspirated road car ever.

 When a car’s badge is 30 percent thinner than human hair, you know you’re dealing with something quite special.
 The Aston Martin Valkyrie is that kind of car, one that’s worth waiting for not just for its ultra-lightweight construction, but also for the four-digit horsepower it will offer.
 A report from June 2017 stipulated the hypercar would offer a whopping 1,130 horsepower and it looks like the rumor was true.

 In a post published yesterday on Twitter, Cosworth revealed its naturally aspirated 6.5-liter V12 will unleash that kind of power to create the world’s most powerful naturally aspirated road car.
-Interestingly, the message on the social medial channel has since been removed, but here’s a screenshot of the post showing Cosworth’s bold claims.
+Interestingly, the message on the social media channel has since been removed, but here’s a screenshot of the post showing Cosworth’s bold claims.

 The most powerful N/A road car you can buy today is the Ferrari 812 Superfast, which also comes with a 6.5-liter V12 engine.
 The prancing horse offers 789 hp, which although is undoubtedly an impressive number considering the lack of forced induction, it’s no match for the Valkyrie’s promised muscle.